Are you responsible for the way others act?

 Take the example of an adult relative who behaves poorly at a family party in your house.
-Perhaps they shout at everyone and make rude comments.
+Perhaps they shout at everyone or make rude comments.

 Are you to blame for the way they act?

-No – you’re not responsible for how they behave in any way.
+No – you’re not responsible in any way for how they behave.
 They chose to act that way.
 Even if they were drunk or high on drugs, they chose to take those substances.
 Everyone knows the impact of illicit substances on behaviour.

 And if they’re plain bad-tempered or rude, they still need to accept the consequences of their behaviour.
 No excuses.

 You can’t control their behaviour

 So you can’t control what they do.
 It’s not in your power to make them act appropriately, although you can suggest alternatives.

 And you can’t be blamed for their behaviour.
 You do have a right to be annoyed at the turmoil caused, though, and to empathise with family members who are upset.

 You can’t control someone else’s behaviour, but you can choose how you react.